vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 }
 ```

-It took several iterations and plenty of RTFM minutes, and trawling
+It took several iterations and plenty of *gn* RTFM minutes, and a trawl
 through *gn*'s newsgroup messages for answers, before I got something
 working.